-The following to be taken before e admission to candidacy: PERFORMANCE, PRINCIP AL MEDIUM (10 credits) MUSP 719A Interpretation and Repertoire.
+PERFORMANCE, PRINCIP AL MEDIUM (10 credits) MUSP 719A Interpretation and Repertoire.
 2 cr.
 (Only one semester is required; normally two are taken) MUSP 815A Interpretation, Performance and Pedagogy (recital) 4 cr.
-MUSP 816A Interpretation, Performance and Pedagogy 4 cr. (recital/lecture recital) PERFORMANCE-RELATEI D COURSES (12 credits) MUSC 800P Advanced Seminar in Music Pedagogy I 3 cr.
+MUSP 816A Interpretation, Performance and Pedagogy 4 cr. (recital/lecture recital) PERFORMANCE-RELATE D COURSES (12 credits) MUSC 800P Advanced Seminar in Music Pedagogy I 3 cr.

 MUSC 801P Advanced Seminar in Music Pedagogy II 3 cr.
 MUSC 830P Doctoral Seminar in Music Literature I 3 cr.
 MUSC 831P Doctoral Seminar in Music Literature II 3 cr.
+ACADEMIC COURSES IN MUSIC (9 credits) MUSC 648 Seminar in Music Research 3 cr.

+I wo academic courses selected from: MUSC 4xx/6xx (Music History period surveys/Musicology seminars)

+MUSC 4xx/6xx (Theory/Analysis)

+MUSC 4xx/6xx (Ethnomusicology)

+MUED 6xx (Music Education)

-ACADEMIC COURSES IN M MUSIC (9 credits) MUSC 648 Seminar in Music Research 3 cr.
-Two academic courses selected from: 6 cr.
-MUSC 4xx/6xx (Music History period surveys/Musicology seminars) MUSC 4xx/6xx (Theory/Analysis) MUSC 4xx/6xx (Ethnomusicology) MUED 6xx (Music Education) rses will be established in consultation with the student's advisor.
-These land during the doctoral studies (post-master's and before admission to admission to candidacy: , , , and the second PERFORMANCE DISSERT Concurrent with three (3) docto MUSP 899 Doctoral Research 6 cr.
-MUSP 899 Doctoral Research 6 cr.
+A list of specific academic courses will be established in consultation with the student's advisor.
+These two courses must be taken at the University of Maryland during the doctoral studies (post-master's and before admission to candidacy).

+The following to be taken after admission to candidacy:

+PERFORMANCE DISSERTATION OPTION (12 credits)

+Concurrent with three (3) doctoral performances (see below)

+MUSP 899

+Doctoral Research

+MUSP 899

+Doctoral Research

-of MUSP 899 may be replaced minimum of two semesters and may be taken for a maximum of three by a semester of MUSP 898.
-Continuous 899 registration is required then in any semester in which MUSP 899 (898) is not taken. or WRITTEN DISSERTATION OPTION (12 credits) MUSP 899 Doctoral Dissertation Research 6 cr.
+MUSP 899 must be taken for a minimum of two semesters and may be taken for a maximum of three semesters.
+One semester of MUSP 899 may be replaced by a semester of MUSP 898.
+Continuous 899 registration is required throughout candidacy.
+MUSC 899 (or 898) will be taken in any semester in which MUSP 899 (898) is not taken.

+or

+WRITTEN DISSERTATION OPTION (12 credits)

+MUSP 899 Doctoral Dissertation Research 6 cr.
 MUSC 899 Doctoral Dissertation Research 6 cr.
-Doctoral Dissortation Research 0 01.